atla-ai/atla-mcp-server/README.md

 All methods will start the MCP server with stdio transport, ready to accept connections from MCP clients.

+> When developing locally, you can also use [run the MCP Inspector](https://github.com/modelcontextprotocol/inspector) to test and debug the MCP server.

 #### Connecting to the Server

 Once the server is running, you can connect to it using any MCP client.